Get In Touch

 Delyan Hristov Copywriter & Co-founder XTATIC HEALTH

-In the third quarter of 2023, the global digital health funding landscape experienced a significant shift, with a notable drop of 14% QoQ (Quarter over Quarter), totaling $3 billion.
-This downturn marked the lowest quarterly funding level since 2016, in contrast to the broader venture funding market, which saw an 11% increase during the same period.
-(1)
+In the third quarter of 2024, the global digital health funding landscape experienced a significant shift, with a notable drop of 23% QoQ (Quarter over Quarter), totaling $3.3 billion.
+This downturn marked the lowest quarterly funding level since 2017, in contrast to the broader venture funding market.

-The United States, despite witnessing a 14% QoQ decline in digital health funding, remained a pivotal player, contributing to 63% of global digital health funding and 52% of deals in Q3 ’23.
-However, this decline brought US digital health funding to its lowest level since 2016, accompanied by the fewest deals in a quarter since 2013.
+The United States witnessed a QoQ downgrade in digital health funding up to 52%, but it is still a pivotal player.
+However, this decline brought US digital health funding to its lowest level since 2014, accompanied by the fewest deals in a quarter since 2013.

-Globally, digital health deals experienced a notable 33% drop QoQ, reaching 247, the lowest count in nearly a decade.
-Nevertheless, digital health mega-round deals, those exceeding $100 million, increased for the second consecutive quarter, totaling 6 in Q3 ’23.
+Globally, digital health deals experienced a notable 23% drop QoQ, reaching 1,225, the lowest count in nearly a decade.
+Nevertheless, digital health mega-round deals, those exceeding $100 million, decreased from those in Q2, totaling 7 in Q3 ’24.

 Before delving further into the new trends, it’s important to define a key term in this sector: ‘digital health unicorns.’
-These are privately held startup companies in the digital health sector valued at over $1 billion.
+These are digital health technology companies, maybe even early-stage healthcare startups, in the digital health sector valued at over $1 billion.
 They represent significant players in the industry, often driving innovation and attracting substantial investment.

 Several factors contribute to the diminished funding environment, and they are all interconnected.
 The prospect of a sluggish economy and the onset of elevated interest rates have adversely affected the capacity of venture funds to secure capital, resulting in a decline in funding for startup ventures.

 The startup fundraising environment has had its job cut out for it.
-Since startups can usually have a more volatile growth period and given investors’ rising hesitation on how to handle many aspects of funding, startups are having a difficult time with the “next phase” in their development.
-The ones suffering the most from this period of diluted funding are startups in the early- to mid stages of their business.
+Since startups can usually have a more volatile growth period and given investors’ rising hesitation on how to handle many aspects of funding, unicorn tech startups are having a difficult time with the “next phase” in their development.
+The ones suffering the most from this period of diluted funding are startups in the early to mid-stages of their business.

 How does the focus shift?

-Furthermore, in response to the challenging economic environment, digital health companies are navigating difficult conversations around valuation adjustments and ownership dilution.
+Furthermore, digital health tech companies are navigating difficult conversations around valuation adjustments and ownership dilution in response to the challenging economic environment.
 The need to tackle transitions head-on, even if it means facing down rounds, is critical for these companies.
 This pragmatic approach to the current market realities, including simpler deal terms and incentivizing operating teams, is essential for survival and growth in a more financially constrained environment.

 Adapting to these economic changes, digital health companies are also exploring new business models and strategies.
 Some are focusing on enabling value-based care arrangements, taking on risk themselves, or developing solutions for high-cost therapeutic areas like mental health and kidney care.